BrachoDev/Learning-Projects/README.md

 # Learning-Projects

-Here, I post my FCC work.
-This is in order to help other people to learn.
-Notice that I have Organized this as it is currently in FCC, so the files are easier to find
+## Here, you can find my [Freecodecamp](https://www.freecodecamp.org/) work and other learning projects that I am not posting in my portfolio.

-NOTE: PROJECTS ARE PUBLISHED IN A SEPARATE REPOSITORY!!!
+PD: Freecodecamp projects are included in separate repositories.